glukash/glu-image/README.md

 ##Purpose

-The package supports two image manipulation methods: resize and crop.
+- The package supports two image manipulation methods: resize and crop.
-The main purpose is to easly resize and crop jpg, png, and gif images.
+- Easly resize and crop jpg, png, and gif images.
-The sweetness is that it supports animated gif using GD Library.
+- Supports animated gif using GD Library.
 (No Imagick, Gmagick is needed).

-## Uses
+## Dependencies

 The package uses: